zfenj/xxst/README.md

 `xxst` is an [xst](https://github.com/gnotclub/xst)  ([st](http://st.suckless.org)) fork that:

-- *:rage:i DOES NOT USE ALT+CTRL FOR USELESS COMMANDS :rage:*
+- DOES NOT USE ALT+CTRL FOR USELESS COMMANDS

 and